-To apply for academic accommodations through the DSS office, students should complete a DSS online application form.
+To apply for academic accommodations through the DSS office, students should complete a DSS online application.
 It is especially helpful to have this application completed prior to meeting with the Accommodations Specialist for the informational interview.

 The DSS office encourages you to complete an informational interview through which you will be able to identify the most useful resources specifically for you.
-To schedule an informational interview, contact the DSS office at (815) 921-2371.
+Once your application has been submitted and reviewed, a member of the DSS Team will reach out to schedule an informational interview.
+If you do not hear from a member of our team, or wish to schedule an interview before completing the application, contact the DSS office at (815) 921-2371.

 The DSS staff is committed to working with the campus community to reduce barriers whenever possible.
 Accommodations are sometimes necessary when barriers cannot be removed in any other way.
 During an informational interview students will be able to discuss with a staff member examples of barriers they are encountering as well as accommodations that have been successful in the past.
 It is often useful for students to bring “documentation” with them to informational interviews, or to present the DSS office with documentation prior to attending the informational interview.